AugustoRavazoli/inventory-management-system/README.md

 ## Features

-- User can register their account
+- User can register their account.
 - User can authenticate through the system.
-- User can log out from the system
+- User can log out from the system.
 - User can view information on dashboard.
 - User can manage products.
 - User can manage categories.
 - User can manage customers.
 - User can manage orders.
 - User can manage sales.
+- User can manage their account.

 ## Technologies